-Your dog might look relaxed at home, but even small shifts in your routine can spark hidden stress.
-In fact, over 70% of dogs show stress behaviors at some point often triggered by everyday habits we don’t even notice.
+Your dog might look relaxed at home.
+Even small shifts can spark hidden dog stress.
+Over 70% of dogs show stress behaviors at some point.
+These are often triggered by everyday habits we don’t even notice.

-Let’s walk through 5 common scenarios many pet parents experience, and how to turn them into calmer, happier moments for your pup.
+Let’s walk through 5 common scenarios pet parents experience.
+Learn how to create calmer, happier moments for your pup.

 1. The Missed Dinner Bell